-From April 1st, 2011 dental practices in England fall under the Care Quality Commission's (CQC's) ongoing compliance monitoring system.
-Part of this compliance monitoring process relates to cleanliness and infection control within the dental practice.
+From April 1st, 2011 dental Surgery practices in England fall under the Care Quality Commission’s (CQC’s) ongoing compliance monitoring system.
+Part of this compliance monitoring process relates to cleanliness and infection control within the dental Surgery practice.

 The cleanliness of any health care environment is important to support infection prevention and control and ensure patient confidence.
-Cleanliness standards have been in place for health care since publication of the National standards for cleanliness in the NHS, in 2001.
+Cleanliness standards have been in place for health care since the publication of the National Standards for cleanliness in the NHS, in 2001.
 This guidance was developed following consultation with experts and professionals in the fields of cleanliness and infection control in order to raise standards of cleanliness to an acceptable level throughout the NHS.

 Cleaning staff play an important role in improving the quality of the care environment.
 Especially within the Dental Surgery premises.